Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 See "[13.
 Simulation mode](#13-simulation-mode)" for details.
 ## 2.15.
 SimulateMailboxes
 SimulateMailboxes is optional for simulation mode, although highly recommended.
 It is a comma separated list of e-mail addresses replacing the list of mailboxes otherwise gathered from the registry.
+## 2.16.
+GraphCredentialFile
+Path to file containing Graph credential which should be used as alternative to other token acquisition methods.

+Makes only sense in combination with '.\sample code\SimulateAndDeploy.ps1', do not use this parameter for other scenarios.

+See '.\sample code\SimulateAndDeploy.ps1' for an example how to create this file.

+Default value: `$null`
 See "[13.
 Simulation mode](#13-simulation-mode)" for details.
 # 3. Outlook signature path
 The Outlook signature path is retrieved from the users registry, so the script is language independent.